 Depending on the outcome of a juvenile crime theft case, the minor could face a variety of penalties.
 If a juvenile is convicted in a juvenile court, he or she could face the following penalties:

 - the restoration of what was stolen

 - placement in a juvenile detention center

 - hours of community service

 If a minor has been accused of a theft or any other juvenile crime, it is highly important that one seeks legal advice as soon as possible.
 One should not seek legal advice from the first attorney that you find in a phone book or in a Google Search.
-You will need to hire an attorney who specializes in juvenile crime laws and other protections that can apply to the case that has been brought up against the juvenile.
+You will need to hire an attorney who focuses on juvenile crime laws and other protections that can apply to the case that has been brought up against the juvenile.